Unity-Technologies/com.unity.multiplayer.rfcs/text/0000-std-rpc-api.md

 ### Validation Before Execution

 Unreal provides a way to check RPC being executed before its execution, and it disconnects the caller immediately if validation fails.
-This approach might be useful to catch very basic cheats and packet attacks but might also perceived as a very strong punishment.
+This approach might be useful to catch very basic cheats and packet attacks but might also be perceived as a very strong punishment.
 However, it could still give us an idea and impression to discover ways to implement validation checks programmatically.

 ```cpp
 // Header